nyu-systems/gauntlet/README.md

     p4c/build/p4bludgeon --output out.p4 --arch top && p4c/build/p4c-bm2-ss out.p4

+### Retrieving Gauntlet semantics for a P4 program
+For debugging purposes, you can run

+    python3 get_semantics.py -i out.p4

+to retrieve the semantic representation of a particular P4 program.
+This will print the z3 formula of each pipe in the package.
+These semantics can be used for equality comparison or test-case inference.

 ### Validating a P4C program
 To validate that a program is compiled correctly by `p4c`, you can run